Rise & Fall of Unified District Information System for Education (UDISE): The Untold Story (1994 to 2017)

 Under the pressure, U-DISE in-charge sent a note to VC (I/C) through email on 3rd January 2017 (2.18 PM) indicting his desire to relieve him from the responsibility of U-DISE.
 In between, he verbally suggested the name of the new incumbent who could be given the responsibility of U-DISE in response to which he received a call from VC (I/C) asking him to send the Note on the Note Sheet.

-In response, a mail indicating “Give me some more time to re-think and send it on note sheet” was sent to VC (I/C) on 3rd January 2017 itself at 4.45 PM which was over-looked and an office order was promptly issued on 4th January 2017 indicating “with immediate effect Prof. Bxxxxl is transferred from Department of Educational Planning to Department of EMIS and will be Incharge of DISE/UDISE”.
+In response, a mail indicating “Give me some more time to re-think and send it on note sheet” was sent to VC (I/C) on 3rd January 2017 itself at 4.45 PM which was over-looked and an office order was promptly issued on 4th January 2017 indicating “with immediate effect Prof. Bxxxxl is transferred from Department of Educational Planning to Department of EMIS and will be In-charge of DISE/UDISE”.

-Do not know why the VC (I/C) was in a hurry and what was his compulsion to surrender completely the autonomy of the University on verbal instructions (In almost 40 years of stay at NIEPA never seen such behavior of any of the eight Directors/VCs in the past).
+Do not know why the VC (I/C) was in a hurry and what was his compulsion to surrender completely the autonomy of the University on verbal instructions (In almost 40 years of stay at NIEPA never seen such behaviour of any of the eight Directors/VCs in the past).
 With a heavy heart, In-charge U-DISE convinced himself and tried to adjust to the new environment.

 The satisfactory point was that U-DISE, despite the change in leadership, was still located in the Department of EMIS.
 To his utter surprise, on 13th January 2017 through another Office Notification, it was notified that “Prof Bxxxxl, who has been given the charge of DISE/UDISE, shall report to the Vice-Chancellor”.